ymurong/Synthetic_Data_in_Legal_Retrieval/README.md

 --qgen_prefix "qgen" \
 --use_amp   # Use this for efficient training if the machine supports AMP
 ```

+In the end, we evaluated the testset by applying the trained bi-encoder model.
 ```python
 # Evaluation the model
 step = 20000